C3BI-pasteur-fr/unix-training/unix-I/source/File_System.rst

    :class: align-center
    :width: 600px

-so we need to upgrade our location vocalbulary:
+so we need to upgrade our location vocabulary:

     * where a I am : **.**
     * one level up : **..**